“If you ask me what I came to do in this world… I am here to live out loud.”

 Ever since graduating from the University of Pennsylvania, and soon after earning master’s degrees from New York University in Journalism and French Language & Culture, I’ve been working as a writer and journalist, where my curiosity, perseverance and listening skills provide the groundwork for my writing.
 I have always been authentic and unafraid to ask questions to get to the heart of a matter, a problem, an exploration.

 My approach to my life and work is an embodied one,

 embracing the connection of mind and body—the internal and the external,

 how experiences affect our thoughts, emotions, and behaviors.

-In addition to being a life coach and a writer, I am a mother and wife, a dog-loving nature enthusiast, and an adventure-seeking traveler.
+In addition to being a life coach, writer and mindfulness meditation instructor, I am a mother and wife, a dog-loving nature enthusiast, and an adventure-seeking traveler.
 I am a meditator, a yogi, a foodie and a Francophile.

 When I’m not writing, coaching or leading workshops in my cozy office in Larchmont, New York, you may find me hiking on the trails in the Berkshires, in Massachusetts, or perhaps in my kitchen, trying out a new recipe with my dog cuddling nearby.